Conditions for Bifurcations in a Non-Autonomous Scalar Differential Equation: Preliminaries

-2) If $D$ is a bounded set, any pullback attracting sets in $D$ locally pullback attracting in $D$.
+If $D$ is a bounded set, any pullback attracting sets in $D$ is locally pullback attracting in $D$.
 If $D$ is a unbounded set, global pullback attracting sets in $D$ might not be locally pullback attracting in $D$.
+But we have the following useful results. \begin{lem}[\cite{cheb}] If an invariant set $\Sigma(\cdot)$ is pullback attracting set in $D$ and there is a $T$ such that $\bigcup_{t\le T} \Sigma(t)$ is bounded, then $\Sigma(\cdot)$ is locally pullback attracting. \end{lem}